rizzob456/transcribe/README.md

-WARNING: Strictly PoC ONLY.
+WARNING: Purpose - PoC ONLY.
 Not production-ready.

 1. Install AWS CLI, Gradle (optionally Maven) and Java8
 2. Clone the repo